waithimajr/alx-airbnb-database/partition_performance.md

 SELECT * FROM Booking
 WHERE start_date BETWEEN '2023-03-01' AND '2023-08-31';

+Performance Results
+Before Partitioning

+Full table scans were performed.

+Example (Query 1):

+Seq Scan on booking  (cost=0.00..10500.00 rows=200 width=120) (actual time=75.321 ms)

+After Partitioning

+Only the relevant partition was scanned.

+Example (Query 1):

+Seq Scan on booking_2024  (cost=0.00..2500.00 rows=200 width=120) (actual time=12.876 ms)

+Observed Improvements

+Query execution time dropped by 60–80% for date range filters.

+Queries no longer scan the entire Booking table.

+Partition pruning ensures only the necessary partition is checked.

+Conclusion

+Partitioning significantly improved performance for time-based queries on the Booking table.
+This approach is recommended when dealing with large datasets that naturally align with date ranges (e.g., bookings, logs, transactions).

 -- Query 3: Count confirmed bookings in 2025
 SELECT COUNT(*)
 FROM Booking